2020/21 at University College Birmingham

 Tuition and online learning

 Due to the circumstances surrounding coronavirus, we have implemented changes to how our courses are delivered during the 2020/21 academic year.
+From 17 May, all higher education students are able to return to campus and resume their blended learning timetable in line with the semester two teaching plans, which are available here.

 Frequently asked questions: